mrpappas/lab-rat/Launch/Launches/068 - Symphony In The Stars.md

 ---
 [[Home|🏠]]  <span style="color: LightSlateGray">></span>   <span class="no-hover">[[Launches]]</span>  <span style="color: LightSlateGray">></span>  068 - Symphony In The Stars

->[!warning] Mission Pending
+>[!success] Mission Success

 >[!summary]
-'Symphony In The Stars' is the first of two dedicated missions on Electron to deploy a single spacecraft to a 650km circular Earth orbit for a confidential commercial customer.
+'Symphony In The Stars' was the first of two dedicated missions on Electron to deploy a single spacecraft to a 650km circular Earth orbit for a confidential commercial customer.
+The mission launched less than 48 hours after Electron's 67th launch, making 'Symphony In The Stars' part of Rocket Lab's fastest launch turnaround from Launch Complex 1 to date.
 >
 A second dedicated launch on Electron to meet those same mission requirements is scheduled for launch before the end of 2025.
 >